ButylLee/Console-Snake/README.md

 # Console Snake

-Classic game **Snake** implemented in Windows Console using modern C++, including features such as ranking, game-saving, theme-customizing.
+Classic game **Snake** implemented in Windows Console using modern C++, including features such as ranking, game-saving, theme-customizing and map-customizing.

 The game support 4 languages: **English**, **Simplified Chinese**, **Traditional Chinese** and **Japanese**.